Peter Pocklington: Losing the Oilers

 By the late 1980s, increasing player salaries led the Oilers to trade Gretzky and other stars, such as Paul Coffey, Mark Messier, Jari Kurri, Glenn Anderson, Kevin Lowe and Grant Fuhr.
-By the mid-1990s, the Oilers were still losing money and Pocklington expressed an unwillingness to use his other businesses to bankroll his hockey team.
+By the mid-1990s, the Oilers were still losing money, but Pocklington balked at using his other businesses to bankroll his hockey team.
 He publicly threatened to move the team to Hamilton and Minneapolis, but never made good on the threats.
-He would almost sell the team to then Houston Rockets owner Les Alexander, and the team almost moved there until the team was bought by a locally-based investors group shortly before the team concluded its 1997-98 season in May 1998, which elected to keep them in Edmonton.
+He would almost sell the team to then Houston Rockets owner Les Alexander, and the team almost moved to Houston until a locally-based investors group bought the team shortly before the conclusion of the 1997–98 season in May 1998, which elected to keep them in Edmonton.

 Pocklington operated the team on a line of credit, paying 19% interest to the Alberta Treasury Branches (ATB).
 He asked the ATB to convert the outstanding amount, about $120 million into a conventional mortgage he could pay down.
 The ATB refused and instead called his loan.
-His remaining business empire was sold off piece by piece, including the Oilers and Trappers and Cambra Foods.
-"Losing the Oilers was like having my heart torn out," Pocklington told his biographers.
+His remaining business empire was sold off piece by piece, including the Oilers and Trappers, and Cambra Foods.
+Years later, Pocklington told his biographers, "Losing the Oilers was like having my heart torn out."

 Stanley Cup rings

 In May 2012, Pocklington announced his family was auctioning memorabilia from his time as owner of the Oilers, including his rings from their Stanley Cup championships.
 According to the Edmonton Journal, this was the second time the rings were put up for auction.
-In 2008, an anonymous bidder offered $272,829 for the rings, but withdrew his bid amid rumours the rings were not the only set Pocklington had commissioned.
+In 2008, an anonymous bidder offered $272,829 for the rings but withdrew his bid amid rumours the rings were not the only set Pocklington had commissioned.
 Pocklington later claimed in his biography the confusion stemmed from a set of rings he had made for his father, and were sold by his father’s estate in 2001.
 The rings offered in 2008 and again in 2012 have been certified as authentic, he said.